 (Orange County, CA, USA)

 Then it turned into calling me names in front of people, controlling who I hung out with and what I wore.
 He told me my friends were all "whores" and argued with me anytime I wanted to go out with them.
-For my 19th birthday he threw a cocktail party for me and I bought a nice black cocktail dress.
+For my 19th birthday, he threw a cocktail party for me, and I bought a lovely black cocktail dress.
 When I showed it to him, he yelled at me and said it was too revealing, that I couldn't wear it, and ended with telling me how disgusting I looked in it.
 I honestly still remember how ashamed and ugly that made me feel.

 While all of this was going on, I was attending junior college and playing softball for the school team, of which I was the team captain.
 R didn't attend one game.
 He always told me I was stupid and made demeaning comments regarding women.
 Specifically he would say women can't make good decisions in the workforce, they're not as intelligent or reliable as men, women aren't good at sports and aren't worth watching, etc. I was preparing to transfer and was somehow carrying a 4.0 GPA for my third semester in a row with an overall 3.8 GPA.
 Despite him saying I wouldn't get into any schools, I got into UCLA and UC Berkeley.
-I chose UC Berkeley and from that point on until I moved to Berkeley, he would talk about how stupid Berkeley is... how everyone there is a worthless hippie and they're all pseudo intellectuals... that anyone who goes to Berkeley is a loser.
-Believe it or not, his father would say the same things to me and tell me that I am abandoning their family (this is obviously another part of the story that I just can't get into--if I explored everything with you, this would be much too long).
+I chose UC Berkeley and from that point on until I moved to Berkeley, he would talk about how stupid Berkeley is... how everyone there is a worthless hippie, and they're all pseudo-intellectuals, that anyone who goes to Berkeley is a loser.
+Believe it or not, his father would say the same things to me and tell me that I am abandoning their family (this is, of course, another part of the story that I just can't get into--if I explored everything with you, this would be much too long).

 No one deserves it... and if you're asking yourself if it's really that bad.. it is.